ldn-softdev/jtc/README.md

  - `jtc` is a unix utility confining its functionality to operation types with its data model only (as per unix ideology). `jtc` performs one operation at a time and if successive operations required, then _cli_ to be daisy-chained

-**jq** is non-idiomatic in a _unix way_, e.g., one can write a program in **jq** DSL which even has nothing to do with JSON.
+**jq** is non-idiomatic in a _unix way_, e.g., one can write a program in **jq** language that even has nothing to do with JSON.
-Most of the requests (if not all) to manipulate JSONs are _ad hoc_ type of tasks and learning **jq**'s DSL for _ad hoc_ type of tasks is an overkill (that purpose is best facilitated by [GPL](https://en.wikipedia.org/wiki/General-purpose_language) ).
+Most of the requests (if not all) to manipulate JSONs are _ad hoc_ type of tasks, and learning **jq**'s DSL for _ad hoc_ type of tasks is an overkill (that purpose is best facilitated with [GPL](https://en.wikipedia.org/wiki/General-purpose_language) ).
-The number of asks on the [stackoverflow](https://stackoverflow.com/) to facilitate even simple queries for **jq** is huge - that's the proof in itself that for many people feasibility of attaining theirs asks with **jq** is a way too low, hence they default to posting their questions on the forum.
+The number of asks on the [stackoverflow](https://stackoverflow.com/) to facilitate even simple queries for **jq** is huge - that's the proof in itself that for many people feasibility of attaining their asks with **jq** is a way too low, hence they default to posting their questions on the forum.

 `jtc` on the other hand is a utility (not a language), which employs a novel but powerful concept, which "embeds" the ask right into the